Photography Notebook:

-Digital photography work doesn't always stop with the image processing and manipulation built in to the camera.
-A variety of software packages can help you improve and process your images.
+Digital photography doesn't always stop with the camera.
+A variety of software packages can help you improve and process your images after you download them from your camera.

 - GNU Image Manipulation Program (GIMP)